wallacegibbon/miscellaneous-programming-notes/erlang/basics.md

 ## `fun2ms` is another parse_transform

-It creates "match specification" for mnesia/ets's select function
+It creates *match specification* for mnesia/ets's select function

 ```erlang
 ets:fun2ms(fun ({A, B, C}) when A < B; A > B, B < C -> A;